fireishott/music-video-tools-sidecar/README.md

 -  yt-dlp installed in your container
 -  A YouTube account (for cookies - trust me, you want this)

+## Quick Start

+1. Add 2 volumes to your container `/custom-services.d` and `/custom-cont-init.d` (do not map to the same local folder...)

+2. Download the [scripts_init.bash](https://raw.githubusercontent.com/fireishott/arr-scripts_Video/main/lidarr/scripts_init.bash) and place it into the following folder:
+   `/custom-cont-init.d`

+3. Start your container and wait for the application to load

 ## Contributing
 -  Fork the repository
 -  Create your feature branch (git checkout -b feature/AmazingFeature)